xd-ai/URL-Shortener/README.md

 Remember the IP address you get in the terminal, all API requests should be directed to it, yours might differ.

 ## API Documentation:
-**Notice**: every short URL has a lifespan of 30 days, after which they get deleted from the database.
+**Notice**: every short URL has a lifespan of 30 days, after which they get deleted from the database by runnind a simple CRON job.
+Using Apache Airflow could also have been an option, if the scope of the API was much larger.

 * POST /api/users